 A severe dog bite may cost you substantial medical expenses, lead to trauma, and have permanent, long-lasting effects.
-Contact a personal injury attorney to review your case and determine the average money you may receive from a dog bite case.
+Contact a Florida dog bite injury attorney to review your case and determine the potential compensation you may receive for your dog bite case.

 Liability in a Dog Bite Lawsuit

 Liability, or responsibility for an accident, is required in all personal injury lawsuits.
 Once liability is determined, the law holds the liable individual responsible for medical costs associated with the injury, pain, suffering, and emotional distress.

 Florida is a strict liability state as related to dog bites.
 Therefore, the law finds dog owners responsible for injuries their dog causes, even if they were not aware of their dog’s aggressive nature.

 A dog owner may be liable for injuries if you can prove that the dog bit you and you were in a public place or lawfully on private property.
 Outside these circumstances, an injured party may still bring a personal injury lawsuit against the dog owner.
 However, in those circumstances, the injured party must prove negligence to recover.